tdesposito/Website-Template/Website/README.md

 type | Project type (static, eleventy, ...).
 Influences dev and build pipelines. hosting | Either 's3hosted' or 'ElasticBeanstalk'.
-So far. roleARN | The ARN of the external role for the client (or empty). httpPort | Port for the dev server (default: 8001).
-If you work on several projects, assign each one it's own port (there are plenty available, after all) to avoid conflicts when working concurrently. htmlSource | Whence source documents (default: `site`).
+So far. roleARN | The ARN of the external role for the client (or empty). httpPort | Port for the dev server (default: 8001). htmlSource | Whence source documents (default: `site`).
 For `static` sites, this is vanilla HTML.
 For `eleventy`, this is eleventy-supported source, such as MD, HTML, NJK, etc. imgSource | Whence png and jpg images (default: `assets`). jsSource | Whence JavaScript source code (default: `jssrc`).